 Autoneum are a manufacturer of automotive lining materials and carpets to some of the biggest car brands in the world including Jaguar Landrover, Audi and Volvo.
 They produce raw blanks for everything from car mats to floor liners, sound baffles and heat barriers.
 Car manufacturers then take these blanks and form specific parts for their models and makes of vehicle.
+Autoneum were looking for a Q.C solution to help them quickly and easily test a large carpet sample for consistency and thickness and weave.
+They wanted an adjustable illuminated table with integrated camera rig to achieve this.

 The strict quality control standards insisted upon by their clients mean their manufacturing process is both high-tech and high precision.
 This ensures consistency across any and all batches of the same liner or carpet.
 The quality control task identified involved squares of carpet up to 2m x 2m being measured for thinness or where the pile of the carpet was below a minimum thickness.